Milwaukee Brewers Guide

 Brewers Traditions

 The Brewers have also introduced some of baseball’s most iconic mascots to the world.
-Bernie Brewer, the official team mascot, celebrates every Brewers’ home run with a trip down Bernie’s Chalet slide, and the Milwaukee Brewers Baseball Club runs the Famous Racing Sausages that always entertain fans with their runs around the infield.
+Bernie Brewer, the official team mascot, celebrates every Brewers home run with a trip down Bernie’s Chalet slide, and the Famous Racing Sausages always entertain fans with their runs around the infield.

 Baseball is the great American pastime.
 Home of the Brewers, Milwaukee has perfected the art of celebrating this quintessential experience with some good old-fashioned grilling and drinking.
 Follow…